mitkonikov/ff/README.md

 [GitHub Local Actions](https://marketplace.visualstudio.com/items?itemName=SanjulaGanepola.github-local-actions)
 to run the workflows from inside VSCode, making the process painless.

+Example scenarios are also tested in GitHub Actions by running them from the CLI.

 ## General Guidelines

 Here are a few guidelines to following while contributing on the library: